- Level 1 - Getting Started

-In this case, we have only create the About Me post.
+In this case, we have only create the About Me page.
 Click the check box associated with that, and then click the Add to Menu.

-Your About Me page has now been added to your menu structure (as shown below).
+Your About Me page has now been added to your menu structure.

 For example purposes, here is what my live website looks like with my newly updated menu.